evanwappel/conference_central/README.md

 	(Session, SessionForm, SessionForms).
 A profile key concept (p_key, s_id, s_key) was also used to create the object that gets pushed to the database.

+	For the NDB Property Types, I used mostly StringProperty because 1500 bytes should be enough for conference data.
+I tried using TimeProperty for the session start time, but I noitced there were errors, and the platform never did correctly parse out time values, for example if the user enters "13:00" or "2pm" I was expecting the TimeProperty to recognize this as 1pm and 2pm, and send it as a time format.
+Unfortunately, this threw an error so I have converted it back to StringProperty.

 ## Task 2: Add Sessions to User Wishlist